 Danny enjoys the diversity of working across the education sector and designing well-informed buildings through collaboration with the end users.

-Danny is a Senior Associate Architect, working on Schools and Higher Education projects across the UK.
-In his studio team, his expertise lies with stakeholder engagement and design, with a focus on researching and designing for the exact needs of the end user.
+Danny is Head of Schools and leads education projects across the UK.
+His expertise lies in stakeholder engagement and design with a focus on researching and designing for the exact needs of the end user.

 What are the key challenges that affect your sector, or are likely to in the next five years?

 The Schools and Higher Education sectors are seeing an increased emphasis on the refurbishment of existing building stock, which will open up new possibilities for creative re-use.
 However, due to the nature of how they are funded and procured, both sectors are facing their own distinct challenges at present.

 We are seeing a big emphasis on speed and value-for-money in schools, to ensure there is no shortfall in pupil places.
 Going forward, modular off-site construction will be very important to meet this need.

 Whilst in the HE sector, we need to ensure business cases are fully supported with all manner of design options and scenarios explored.
 In the current context of higher tuition fees, the student experience of our buildings is paramount.
 We must ensure ‘design quality’ is a core part of the briefing conversation in the earlier design stages.